Salary sacrificing into super is undoubtedly one of the most tax-effective retirement planning strategies.

 Risks of Salary Sacrificing

-There’s a few risks that you need to be mindful of before pulling the trigger on a salary sacrifice arrangement:
+There’s a few risks that you need to be mindful of before pulling the trigger on a salary sacrifice arrangement, such as the ability to access your super, contributions tax and investment risk.

 Any amount that you salary sacrifice into super is inaccessible until you meet a superannuation condition of release.
 Generally, you need to have at least met your superannuation preservation age before you can access it.